asteca/ASteCA/README.md

 mass, binarity fraction, etc.

 **IMPORTANT**: until the release of v1.0.0 the package will be *under heavy development*.
-Keep this in mind if you want to use it on your research.
+Keep this in mind if you want to use it in your research.

 ## Releases